 - Electives: Two hours of Physical Education above the 100-level

 Physical Education Minor Requirements (15 hours)

 - Physical Education courses at the 200 level or above with at

 least 3 hours at the 300-400 level

 - Physical education majors seeking multi-age licensure, ages 3 through 21, in physical education and also athletic training certification may exceed 40 hours in physical education by 6 hours.

 - Contact the education department for specific course requirements.

-NOTE: Major/minor requirements are in addition to the Liberal Arts Essentials (LAE), which are required of all students to graduate.
+NOTE: Major/minor requirements are in addition to the General Education in the Liberal Arts and Sciences Curriculum, which are required of all students to graduate.